 Live honourable in teachings and in your actions towards all things.
 Do not waste and be mindful of the balance of all living things.
 Share and give away what you do not need.
 Treat others the way you would like to be treated.
 Do not be hurtful to yourself and others.

-The eagle that represents love because he as the strength to call all the teachings.
-The eagle has the ability to fly highest and closest to the creator and also has the sight to see all the ways of being from great distances.
-The Eagles teaching of love can be found in the core of all teachings, therefore an eagle feather is considered the highest honour and a sacred gift.
+The eagle represents love because he has the strength to call all the teachings.
+The eagle has the ability to fly highest and closest to the Creator and also has the sight to see all the ways of being from great distances.
+The eagles’ teaching of love can be found in the core of all teachings, therefore an eagle feather is considered the highest honour and a sacred gift.

 To know love is to know peace.

 View your inner-self from the perspective of all teachings.
 This is to know love and to love yourself truly.
-Then you will be at the peace with yourself, the balance of live, all things and also with the creator.
+Then you will be at peace with yourself, the balance of life, all things and also with the Creator.